 Lots of people I know, including me, are in Facebook Jail right now.
 Some folks I know, real people who were loyal and avid Facebook users, are getting their accounts closed down altogether.
 Why is Facebook doing this?
 Why kill the accounts of real people and put loyal users in Facebook Jail for the slightest infarction?
 I’ll tell you why.
 It’s not about you – don’t take it personally.
+It’s about user counts.
 It’s about money – like always.

 Back in 2014 I wrote an article that turned out to be super-popular.
 This blog gets a unusually large amount of traffic and that article “10 Different Types of Fake Facebook Accounts” has been the most popular article since I published it – still.
 In it I gave 10 reasons, the top reasons I could name at the time, why people create fake accounts on Facebook.
 Back then I didn’t consider this new reason, an eleventh reason, because conditions were different back then.